anonymouslyanonymous1/Edexcel-Finder/README.md

     - This led to the user ID differentiation and schedule deletion instead of immediate deletion upon request coming in
 - Toggle for old and new specification: @mere.illusion and @crysliz [Both Discord]
 - Addition of Biology: @subelemambopakemigataprendalomot [Discord]
+- https://edexcelfinder.onrender.com/SixMark suggested by @999remaining [Discord]
+    - This is a compilation of all the descriptive/mathematical 6 markers that have come up in previous years for the Sciences [January 2010 to January 2024]